DigitalCommodore/smartbear-mcp/docs/zephyr-integration.md

 **Parameters:**
 - `testCaseKey` (required): Test case key in Zephyr format (e.g., PROJECT-T123)
+- `mode` (optional): Mode for adding steps - 'APPEND' or 'OVERWRITE'.
+Defaults to 'APPEND'.
+  - `APPEND`: Adds new steps to the end of existing test steps (safe, recommended)
+  - `OVERWRITE`: Deletes all existing test steps and replaces with provided steps. **Warning:** Permanently deletes attachments for removed steps.
+Use with caution.
 - `testSteps` (required): Array of test steps with descriptions and expected results
   - `description` (required): Step description
   - `expectedResult` (required): Expected result
   - `testData` (optional): Test data for this step

+**Note on Test Step Types:** The Zephyr Scale API supports two types of test steps:
+- **Inline test steps** (supported by this tool): Direct step definitions with `testData` as a string field for test data values
+- **Delegated test steps** (not currently supported): Steps that call another test case with `parameters` as an array field

+This tool creates inline test steps, which is why `testData` is a simple string (e.g., "username: admin, password: test123") rather than a complex parameters object.

+**Warning:** If the test case currently has a plain text or BDD test script, that test script will be automatically removed when you add test steps.
+Test scripts and test steps are mutually exclusive - use `zephyr_add_test_script` for freeform documentation or `zephyr_add_test_steps` for structured execution.
+Consider retrieving and saving the existing test script first if you need to preserve it.

 **Example:**
 ```json